An Exclusive First Look At Steph Curry’s New Docuseries ’Benedict Men’

 How did you get brought on board with this project?

 Mark Ciardi is one of the executive producers and he’s a producer who’s done a million amazing, esteemed projects from Miracle to Invincible, Secretariat, and he’s also done some great things in documentaries.
 We’ve crossed paths over 30 for 30 and have been looking for an opportunity to collaborate.
-And he was working with the folks at Whistle Sports to try to develop even what they call “premium content,” meaning just more like the kinds of documentaries you might see on ESPN or HBO.
+And he was working with the folks at Whistle Studios to try to develop even what they call “premium content,” meaning just more like the kinds of documentaries you might see on ESPN or HBO.
 And when he told me about St. Benedict’s, I knew about St. Benedict’s, I didn’t know as much as I was about to learn about them, but I was very intrigued.

 We went out in August to shoot a couple of days at the end of what’s their summer session.
 It just blew my mind between Father Ed, this radical old monk who came out of the ’60s all full of fire and piss and vinegar, and the kids were so interesting and so diverse.
 You had the African kids, you had the Newark kids, you had the suburban kids, and yet they’re so incredibly talented.
 They were just so interesting to me, the kids.
 You work with kids sometimes and they’re shy and you’re just an old guy and they’re not too comfortable around you, but these young men were incredibly self-possessed and had a way of dealing with one another and a way of being on camera that was just really compelling and the energy in the school was extraordinary.
 We knew we had a great project on our hands after those two days and cut together some footage that we’d shot and took it around and happy to find a home with Quibi.